Our Resources

 Knowing Energy: The Electricity Grid

-This activity and the associated video will allow learners to understand the flow of electricity in the grid while learning about energy efficiency.
+This activity and the associated video will help learners understand how electricity flows through the grid while also exploring energy efficiency.

 Once Upon a Bike